What is pH in saltwater?

 - The ocean’s pH is getting lower due to ocean acidification caused by carbon sequestration.
 The Atlantic Ocean has seen a big decrease in pH since the 1700s.

 - Lower pH can have an effect on animal’s abilities to grow, specifically their shells.
 Animals most affected by lower pH: shellfish, corals, plankton, sea urchins, and fish.

-Water Rangers protocol
+Water Rangers protocol for pH in saltwater

 We use test strips designed for marine aquariums.
 You cannot use freshwater strips for salt water.
 We do not sell the test strips on their own, but we recommend this brand on amazon.
 We have yet to do a complete comparison of all test strips, but preliminary reports show that these ones are great!